Use case · Support agent

 Each chat session starts from a clean LLM context.
 Without an external memory layer, there is no way for the agent to recognise that a customer has interacted before, or that a previous ticket already answered the intake questions.

 Use agent_id="brand-acme" or agent_id="workspace-1234".
-Every save_note and every search filters by that identifier.
-Different brands cannot see each other vaults.
+Every korely.add() and every search filters by that identifier.
+Different brands cannot see each other memory scopes.

 PII handling is your choice.
-Korely stores whatever you save.
+Korely stores whatever you save, in our EU cloud with encryption at rest.
 We recommend hashing or tokenising email addresses and any identifier you do not want stored in plain text.
-On EU-hosted deployments, the audit log records every write for GDPR purposes.
+The audit log records every write, and you can delete every memory for a user with one call.

 No. Zendesk, Intercom, and Front stay the system of record.
 Korely is the cross-ticket memory the agent reads at the start of every conversation.